webxdc/webxdc_docs/src/tips_and_tricks.md

 ## Transpile Newer Javascript With Babel.js

-Older devices might not have the newest javascript features/syntax in their webview, you may want to transpile your code down to an older js version eg. with <https://babeljs.io>
+Older devices might not have the newest javascript features/syntax in their webview, you may want to transpile your code down to an older JavaScript version eg. with [Babel](https://babeljs.io)

 TODO guide, TODO find out what the oldest browser/webview version is that we support.